CephalofairGames/frosthaven-faq/index.md

 - Scenario 60 should have Item 224 as a scenario reward
 - Scenario 70 has two Random Items on the Loot Deck.
 This is a typo; there should be 1.
 - Scenario 71, Section 111.2 - Map: Lurker Soldier should be Lurker Clawcrusher
+- Scenario 72, Section 132.2 - The snow rocks cannot be relocated or destroyed, except via the scenario mechanics.
 - Scenario 78 has a tricky map issue - Change the Map Layout image, flipping 13-D and 13-B in that image (and also flipping 13-B in the map depiction on the intro page).
 - Scenario 104 - Second to last line of the special rules: "Ice Wraith" should be "Savvas Icestorm"
 - Scenario 104, Section Book 14.2 - Map: Ice Wraith should be Frost Demon